wpilibsuite/frc-docs/source/docs/software/vision-processing/limelight/what-is-limelight.rst

 - Standard Tab - If would like to increase your framerate, increase the "Detector Downscale"
 - Input Tab - For increased range and/or accuracy, increase the capture resolution.
 - If you're seeing spurious tag detections, add the ID's you want to track to the "filter" control or increase the "Quality Threshold" value.
-- Congrats!
-You've configured your first pipeline!
+- You've configured your first pipeline!
 You'll be able to retrieve `tx` (the horizontal offset), `ty` (the vertical offset), and `ta` (the target area, or how much of the vision area the target is taking up)
 - The Limelight can also predict where it is in 3D space, by using the `botpose` entry from NetworkTables.
 See [the 3D AprilTags docs on the Limelight website](https://docs.limelightvision.io/docs/docs-limelight/pipeline-apriltag/apriltag-3d) for more information.

 To retrieve targeting data from the Limelight, you will need to query NetworkTables: